jtubb/cbpi4-pca9685/README.md

 Requires cbpi>=4.0.0.45

 Settings will be added by this plugin:
 - Address: Address of the PCA9685 device.
 Boards typically display both a low (0x40) and high (0x70) address.
 Select the low address.
-If no devices are listed ensure you have enabled I2C on your Raspberry PI and check if the device exists in ("/dev/i2c-*")
+If no devices are listed ensure you have enabled I2C on your Raspberry PI and check if the device exists in ("/dev/i2c-*").
-- Channel (0-15): PWM output to use
+- Channel (0-15): Output pin to use on the PCA9685.
 - Frequency (50 HZ): Frequency to output.
 Frequency is set for all channels at once, do not mix and match frequencies on a single device (address).
 Typically 50 hz is good for servos and 1000 hz is good for general PWM outputs.
 - Servo_Min_Pulse_Width - Value between 0 and 4095 that corresponds to your servos minimum rotation angle.
-If using as a general PWM output set to 0.
+If using as a general PWM output set to 0 (12bit PWM resolution).
 This will be ranged to 0% output of the actor.
 - Servo_Max_Pulse_Width - Value between 0 and 4095 that corresponds to your servos maximum rotation angle.
-If using as a general PWM output set to 4095.
+If using as a general PWM output set to 4095 (12bit PWM resolution).
 This will be ranged to 100% output of the actor.

 ## Use as a servo controller